The new, expanded African art gallery features:

 Improved lighting controls: Light-sensitive works, such as textiles and costumes, can be on view for longer periods of time (shown in curated rotations).

-New acquisitions: The Museum is continually enlarging its African art collection, even while it is off view.
+New acquisitions: The Museum is continually enlarging its African art collection.

 North Carolina collections: The new gallery features public and private North Carolina collections, including 10 works on loan from Bennett College (whose works were donated by Warren M. Robbins, founder of the National Museum of African Art at the Smithsonian) and works from NCMA docent Rhonda Wilkerson.

 December 2016: Works of art go off view in West Building gallery.

 December 2016−May 2017: Works of art (including the works on loan from local collections) undergo conservation review and treatment.

 February 2017−June 2017: The new East Building gallery is renovated and prepared; works are installed.